 Once you’re all set on the DreamHost side of things, log in to your Synology device.
-Doesn’t matter if it’s a RackStation or a DiskStation, or whatever!
-The great thing about the Synology platform is that every model runs the same DSM management software!
+Doesn’t matter if it’s a RackStation or a DiskStation.
+The great thing about the Synology platform is that every model runs the same DSM management software.

-If you just installed Cloud Sync, navigate to your list of installed apps where you’ll see that it now stands proudly, beaming beneath a spotlight while twinkles of newness surround it on all sides.
+- If you just installed Cloud Sync, navigate to your list of installed apps where you’ll see it listed.

 Note that Synology’s data encryption comes with one disappointing shortcoming — your file names will not be encrypted.

-Now select which subdirectories you’d like to include in your sync:
+- Now select which subdirectories you’d like to include in your sync, then click Apply.

 Synology’s own Backup & Replication app is another option for performing more traditional backups.
-However, while it also supports S3, it doesn’t allow you to specify your own hostname!
-This one fatal flaw limits its functionality terribly.
+However, while it also supports S3, it doesn’t allow you to specify your own hostname.
+This one fatal flaw greatly limits its functionality.